raufsingh/AI-Assistant-chatbot/README.md

    ```bash
    python app.py
    ```
-## Conclusion
-This project helped me deepen my understanding of Large Language Models, model inference optimization, and API integration.
-It also gave me hands-on experience with building AI-driven applications that can be deployed and used in real-world scenarios.

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.